oravirt/vagrant-vbox-si-fs/README.md

 `vagrant up --no-provision`

+### Modifying the filesystems on the host

+The VM configures 2 filesystems (u01/ & /u02). /u01 uses ext4 as the filesystem & /u02 uses xfs by default.
+If you'd want to change either of these, do the follwing:

+* edit the `ansible-oracle/group_vars/vbox-si-fs`
+* Under `host_fs_layout` change the `fstype` parameter to ext4/xfs/btrfs.

 ### Modifying the Oracle installation

 If you want to install a different version of Oracle, edit the `ansible-oracle/group_vars/vbox-si-fs` file and change the following: